The Congressional Capacity Survey

-The Legislative Branch Capacity Working Group presently is conducting an online survey of staff regarding the legislative branch's capacity.
-On August 1, 2017, we will be distributing this questionnaire to all individual professionals who work for a member, committee, or party leader in the US House or Senate in Washington, DC.
-Look for it in your inboxes with the subject "Congressional Capacity Survey."
+In the second half of 2017, the Legislative Branch Capacity Working Group conducted an online survey of congressional staff regarding the legislative branch's capacity.
+We distributed questionnaires to all the professionals who work for a member, committee, or party leader in the U.S. House or Senate in Washington, DC.

 Our nation faces many challenges and public servants play a critical role in addressing those challenges.
 Your participation in this survey will provide important insight into the personnel and resources that Congress allocates to itself to perform its role in resolving public problems through legislating, budgeting, holding hearings, and conducting oversight.
 There is simply no better source of information about how to achieve these objectives than our current congressional staffers.
 Staffers background, experiences, and policy views are essential to helping us understand the current state of congressional capacity and how best to empower the institution and its members to achieve their goals.